 Vince, it’s been great speaking with you today.
 I want to ask you one more question, but first, let me remind our audience that you can go and find our webinars and attend them on demand or view them on demand, as well as find other thought leadership content from Protiviti on cyber security issues and such at protiviti.com/security.

-Vince, my final question to you is this: Concerning all of the issues we’ve talked about today, the challenges organisations are facing around cyber risk and understanding how to quantify that, what would you say is the most important step, or first step, an organisation should take to tackle them?
+Vince, my final question to you is this: Concerning all of the issues we’ve talked about today, the challenges organizations are facing around cyber risk and understanding how to quantify that, what would you say is the most important step, or first step, an organization should take to tackle them?

 I think that’s a great question.
 To me, the first step and the step that most companies aren’t taking is, just try it, right?
 There is a lot of data that’s available.
 You don’t need special tools.
 You don’t need PhD quants to do this type of work.
 I think most companies get into a stage of analysis paralysis, where they start thinking about all of the things and all of the steps that they don’t have and all the tools that they need to buy and the data repositories they need to build, but the reality is that you can make, like I said, very meaningful measurements that reduce uncertainty very significantly with almost no cost and no additional work.